AI Deal Intelligence: How Machine Analysis is Changing M&A Due Diligence

 Traditional advisory addresses this through team-based review: different specialists examine different sections and share findings.
 This is better than solo review, but it still relies on each specialist recognizing when their section interacts problematically with another specialist's section.
 The gaps between domains are where structural risks hide.

-AI deal intelligence doesn't replace any of these specialists.
-It adds a layer that none of them can provide individually: a structural view of the entire deal as an interconnected system.
+AI deal intelligence adds a layer that none of them can provide individually: a structural view of the entire deal as an interconnected system.

 Effective AI deal analysis isn't a single pass through a document.
-It requires multiple analytical layers, each building on the ones before it.
+It requires multiple layers of analysis, each building on the ones before it, moving from understanding what's in the deal, to identifying how terms interact, to stress-testing the structure, to producing actionable recommendations.

 Real-World Impact: What Changes When You Add Structural Analysis